pointel-com-br/www.pointel/public/pibook/Raciocínio Lógico - Equivalências Lógicas.md

 A equivalência é realizada do seguinte modo:

-Item.
 1. Invertem-se as posições do antecedente e do consequente; e

-Item.
 2. Negam-se ambos os termos da condicional.

 Como exemplo, sejam as proposições: